gamache/hyperresource/README.md

 # HyperResource

-A self-inflating client for hypermedia APIs.
+A self-inflating Ruby client for hypermedia APIs.

 ## About

-HyperResource is a client library for hypermedia web services.
+HyperResource is a Ruby client library for hypermedia web services.

 It makes using a generic hypermedia client library as elegant and easy as using a well-written custom library.